leadr-msu/leadr-msu.github.io/guides/web-mapping.md

-# So You Want to Start Web Mapping?
+# Do You Want to Start Web Mapping?
 Created by [Zach Francis](https://redfeather.dev/)
 <br>*Maintained by [LEADR](http://leadr.msu.edu/) under the direction of Gillian Macdonald*